MonetDBSolutions/squll/README.md

 SQLscalpel server.

 ## Credits
-SQLprobes is orginally developed by Martin Kersten.
+SQLprobes and SQLscalpel are orginally developed by Martin Kersten.

 ## License